How Does Tax Affect My Pension?

-For 'defined contribution' pension arrangements (savings based pensions like the Carillion Pension Plan) the Annual Allowance applies to the total contributions you and your employer pay to any UK registered pension scheme (not just a Carillion scheme) in any one tax year (the "pension input period" for most Carillion schemes, including the Carillion Pension Plan, runs from 6 April to 5 April and aligns with the Tax Year).
+For 'defined contribution' pension arrangements (savings based pensions like the Carillion Pension Plan) the Annual Allowance applies to the total contributions you and your employer pay to any UK registered pension scheme (not just a Carillion scheme) in any one tax year (the "pension input period" for the Carillion Pension Plan runs from 6 April to 5 April and aligned with the Tax Year).

-If the total amount of contributions in the pension input period exceeds your Annual Allowance, the excess is normally taxed (the "Annual Allowance Charge") based on the total level of your current earnings and the amount of "excess" pensions saving added together .
+If the total amount of contributions in the pension input period exceeds your personal Annual Allowance, the excess is normally taxed (the "Annual Allowance Charge") based on the total level of your current earnings and the amount of "excess" pensions saving added together .
 Normally the individual will pay the Annual Allowance Charge due by completing a Self-Assessment tax return.

 The standard Annual Allowance for 2018-19 is £40,000.

 The standard Annual Allowance is also tapered for "high earners" with total taxable earnings of £150,000 per annum or more (including the value of pension contributions).
 The Tapered Annual Allowance will reduce down progressively to £10,000 for individuals with an income of £210,000 per annum or more.

-The Lifetime allowance applies to the total value of your UK pension savings from all sources (except for the State pension) and is tested when you take the benefits from any registered pension arrangement.
+The Lifetime Allowance ("LTA") applies to the total value of your UK pension savings from all sources (except for the State pension) and is tested when you take the benefits from any registered pension arrangement.
+With the new "pension freedoms" this means your benefits may be tested, at different times, against your remaining personal LTA as you may "stagger" taking benefits.

-For defined contribution pensions savings, the Lifetime Allowance value is simply the current fund value.
+For defined contribution pensions savings, the LTA value is simply the current fund value taken when you withdraw your savings.

-If the value of your benefits exceeds the Lifetime Allowance you will have to pay tax on the excess amount (the "Lifetime Allowance Charge").
+If the value of your benefits exceeds your personal LTA you will have to pay tax on the excess amount (the "Lifetime Allowance Charge").
 Currently this is taxed at 55% for excess lump sum payments.
-Any income above the Lifetime Allowance is currently taxed at an individual's marginal rate of tax plus a 25% Lifetime Allowance Charge.
+Any income above your personal LTA is currently taxed at an individual's marginal rate of tax plus a 25% Lifetime Allowance Charge.

 Pensions or Annuities in payment